rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### How is volume cloning different from volume snapshots?

-A volume *clone* is a usable copy of the source volume; it can be attached to a server and used immediately.
-A volume *snapshot* cannot be directly used as a volume; you must create a volume from the snapshot and then attach that volume to your server.
+A volume *clone* is a usable copy of the source volume, which you can attach to a server and use immediately.
+You cannot directly use a volume *snapshot* as a volume.
+Instead, you must create a volume from the snapshot and then attach that volume to your server.
 Snapshots are stored redundantly in Cloud Files.
 However, creating a volume from a snapshot is a slower process than creating a volume from a clone.
 If your